 Cheek filler isn’t one look.
 The same treatment can be tailored to different faces and different preferences.

-The best outcomes are usually a blend – enough structure to look refreshed, not so much that the cheeks become the headline.
+The considered outcomes are usually a blend, enough structure to look refreshed, not so much that the cheeks become the headline.

 What the appointment typically involves